richard-ch/Spotify-Popularity-Predictor/README.md

 ## Repository Contents

 - main.Rmd: This R Markdown document contains all source code for the project, including data loading, preprocessing, exploratory data analysis, and regression modelling.
-- main.html: A rendered HTML version of the R Markdown file, knitted for easier viewing, which includes comprehensive outputs and visualizations of the analyses.
+- main.pdf: A rendered PDF version of the R Markdown file, knitted for easier viewing, which includes comprehensive outputs and visualizations of the analyses.
 - data folder: A folder containing multiple CSV files, each corresponding to a different genre of music.
 These files collectively provide comprehensive information on a variety of tracks available in the Spotify dataset.

 ## Data Description